 Wolfville a bustling university town, which means there is an abundance of pretty affordable accommodation in this town.
 It also means there’s a youthful, vibrant, curious energy that tends to seek out new music, theatre, and art.
 This makes Wolfville the perfect breeding ground for aspiring artists and those ready to experiment with their medium.

 What’s the artistic hub of Wolfville?
-Check out the Community Environmental Art Project.
+Check out the Community Environmental Art Project, Uncommon Art.
 This is where organic objects are transformed into everyday art.
 You’ll never look at sticks and stones the same way again.

 Best Cities for Artists No. 2: Montreal, Quebec